HanaMzoughi/SmartLibraryIHEC/README.md

 # SmartLibraryIHEC

 A modern web application developed to streamline academic resource management and provide a digital library system.
 The project offers features for students and administrators to manage, consult, and access books through an intuitive interface, enhanced by an AI-powered chatbot.
+This project was developed as part of an academic assignment during the first semester of M2 Big Data Analytics.

 ## Project Structure